ishakos/Coliha/README.md

 - ❌ **No TypeScript** (currently using JavaScript)
 - ❌ **No real-time sync** (orders stored in Google Sheets, not yet linked to real store)
-- ❌ Feature C and D will are not filled with advanced tools or automation
+- ❌ Feature C and D are not filled with advanced tools or automation
 - ⚠️ **Firebase storage is public** – Anyone with the file URL can access uploads. **Do not use this setup in production**.

 ---

 ## 🚀 Getting Started

-This project is already deployed and live on: https://coliha.vercel.app However, if you want to run it locally:
+This project is already deployed and live on: https://coliha.vercel.app
+However, if you want to run it locally:

 ```bash
 git clone github.com/ishakos/Coliha.git
 npm install
 npm run dev